 Wholesale changes, such as picking up a Texas-rigged worm if you were throwing a spinnerbait, work, but you don’t always have to go to that extreme.
-Try a size smaller version of the lure you were casting or one that’s a different color.
+Try a smaller version of the lure you were casting or one that’s a different color.
 Going bigger can be a good move, too.
-That lure will displace more water, creating a ruckus that can provoke a bass into striking.
+That lure will displace more water, creating a stir that can provoke a bass into striking.

 There are other ways to change your lure’s look.
 Sometimes adding a rattle or changing the weight on your soft-plastic lure can make a difference.
-Also try adding a touch of chartreuse or orange dye to the tail.
+Also, try adding a touch of chartreuse or orange dye to the tail.
 That’s something that can be done to hard baits, too.

 Try changing your retrieve speed.
 Letting your lure “soak” in one spot can provoke an inactive bass.
 Other times moving your lure faster will have the same effect.

-Instead of a quick sinking Texas rig, put your soft-plastic lure on a wacky or Neko rig, the latter being where a weight is inserted into one end of the bait and a hook once through closer to the other.
-A drop shot works, even if you aren’t fishing vertical.
+Instead of a quick sinking Texas rig, put your soft-plastic lure on a wacky or Neko rig, the latter being where weight is inserted into one end of the bait and a hook once through closer to the other.
+A drop shot works, even if you aren’t fishing vertically.
 Cast it out, and let the weight hit bottom.
 Then use the slack in your line to work the bait.
 Reel it ahead some, and repeat the process.
 Make sure your rod tip is high.
 That will create the required slack.